Yash-Lad/currentView/README.md

 ## 📋 API Setup

-This application uses the News API.
+This application uses the GNews API.
 To get started:

-1. Visit [News API](https://newsapi.org/) and create a free account
+1. Visit [GNews API](https://gnews.io/) and create a free account
 2. Get your API key from the dashboard
 3. Add it to your `.env` file as `VITE_NEWS_API_KEY`